-- 24. State Planning Policy 4.1: Industrial Buffers and Draft State Planning Policy 4.1 Industrial Interface - SPP 4.1 is a guiding document applicable to new industrial areas and industrial uses.
-Its purpose is to protect industry from encroachment of sensitive land uses and, conversely, to protect sensitive land uses from potentially hazardous industrial activity. - Development Control Policy 4.1: Industrial Subdivision
+24. State Planning Policy 4.1: Industrial Buffers and Draft State Planning Policy 4.1 Industrial Interface SPP 4.1 is a guiding document applicable to new industrial areas and industrial uses and, conversely, to protect sensitive land uses from potentially hazardous industrial activity.

-DC 4.1 provides guidance for the consideration of industrial subdivision and strategic plans throughout Western Australia.
+- 25. Development Control Policy 4.1: Industrial Subdivision DC 4.1 provides guidance for the consideration of industrial subdivision and strategic plans throughout Western Australia.
 These include matters such as design, shape of industrial lots, road layout, servicing and open space requirements.
-Lot sizes are not controlled in a strict manner; rather, it is suggested that lot sizes be determined later in the process to allow for a flexible design outcome that suits the function and purpose of each particular industrial area. - Development Control Policy 4.2: Planning for Hazards and Safety

-DC 4.2 Provides for location of industrial developments relative to more sensitive land uses.
+Lot sizes are not controlled in a strict manner; rather, it is suggested that lot sizes be determined later in the process to allow for a flexible design outcome that suits the function and purpose of each particular industrial area. - 26.
+Development Control Policy 4.2: Planning for Hazards and Safety DC 4.2 Provides for location of industrial developments relative to more sensitive land uses.
 DC 4.2 also includes some guidance on buffer zones and separation distances similar to SPP 4.1.